 The body’s head whipped in her direction, its expression displaying the desire to kill.
 Panic didn’t creep up on her, it hit full force.
 She swung the light toward the cargo door and swam for her life.

 A high-pitched chink rang in her ears.
 The chain around his leg.
 Please, hold.

 An iron grip lassoed her ankle, tearing off the fin.
 With amazing strength, this horrific creature whipped her through the water to meet him face-to-face.
 A terrifying cold slithered around her heart.
 Her light shone up from under his chin, casting shadows on his face.

 His blue eyes pulsed with excitement and flared when she struggled.
 He grinned as she reached for her knife and found the holder empty.
 He waved the knife back and forth in front of her face before blocking off her vision as his hand locked onto her mask.
 With ease, he ripped it off, taking her breathing source with it.

 She tried to poke his eyes, but slow motion ruled her body.
 She had little recourse when he wrapped long, living fingers around her neck.

-**If you are interested in reading Code of the Umbra and the Infinity Solution series which comes out early 2018, sign up for Sandy's Science Fiction & Fantasy or Thriller newsletters to be notified of the release of the first books and to get glimpses into the series.
+**If you are interested in keeping up with Sandy's book releases, sign up for her Science Fiction & Fantasy or Thriller newsletters to be notified of book releases, sales, and fun information from behind the scenes of her series.